The-Neo-Programmer/Pomodoro-Clock-v1/README.md

 ## Final Message

 -  This is a project with which I am improving my UI/UX skills.
--  This project is the first out of a total of 3 iterations.
+-  This project is the first out of a total of 5 iterations.
 -  Enjoy this build, and I will get back with a compact, aesthetic, and better version.
-(Maybe a cyberpunk themed?!?)